trozware/ZoneMount/ReadMe.txt

 Version History:
 ===============

-v 1.0.10: Included Bound Shadehound for mounting in the Maw. v 1.0.9: Updated for Patch 9.0.5. v 1.0.8: Workaround for WoW APIs not allowing flying in Draenor.
+v 1.1.0: Fix for riding now available in The Maw for all mounts.
+Added options to hide mount info in chat and to use favorites only.
+Set using Game Menu > Interface > AddOns > ZoneMount. v 1.0.10: Included Bound Shadehound for mounting in the Maw. v 1.0.9: Updated for Patch 9.0.5. v 1.0.8: Workaround for WoW APIs not allowing flying in Draenor.